dywisor/roverlay/doc/rst/usage.rst

    on *roverlay* exit.
 Primarily useful for creating new rules.

    Defaults to <not set>, which disables this feature.

-.. _RSYNC_BWLIMIT:

-RSYNC_BWLIMIT
-   Set a max. average bandwidth usage in kilobytes per second.
-   This will pass '--bwlimit=<value>' to all rsync commands.

-   Defaults to <not set>, which disables bandwidth limitation.

 .. _Field Definition: